Frequently Asked Questions

 The history of a specific vehicle can be easily viewed as well by clicking on it to view its rating history.

 Along with recording load ratings, BrM allows users to define the vehicles that are load rated.
-Any admin users can go to the “Admin > General Config > Vehicle Definitions” page and create, delete or set the active level of all vehicles the users have access to.
+Any admin users can create, delete or set the active level of all vehicles the users have access to.

 The asset analytics and forecasting functionality of the BrM software was developed using State DOT defined requirements with the FHWA asset management requirements as the non-negotiable foundation.
 The functionality was fully tested and is currently used by various agencies across the country.
 The BrM software is dynamic such that output is specific to each State, allowing them to define what work types they use, their deterioration rates, and their policies.
 BrM is the only tool needed for this purpose.
 All analyses and outputs are generated within the software, which alleviates the burden of using additional tools and separate analyses to make decisions.
 The below responses demonstrate how the analytical portions of the software are strong and will improve confidence in your decision-making process and the spending of limited funds.